chug2k/Instructor-Syllabus/whiteboarding/whiteboarding-questions.md

 2) What is the difference between git and GitHub?
 3) What is a branch?

-PROMPT: You've got 5 chickens (2 legs), 6 goats (4 legs) and 3 horses (4 legs) on your farm.
-Create a function that returns the total number of legs on your farm.
+PROMPT: As a developer you are tasked with calculating some information for a farmer.
+The farmer has chickens (2 legs), goats (4 legs) and horses (4 legs).
+Create a function that returns the total number of legs on the farm.

 Instructor's Notes:
 ```javascript